aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 Despite ghc's "stubbornness", there are still some cases when ghc behaves differently depending on wanted constraint being satisfied, so that these both cases don't cause compilation error.
-One of such cases is the constraint dictionaries optimizations enabled by `-fsolve-constant-dicts` (or simply `-O`): when it is enabled, ghc prefers to solve a constraint with a top-level dictionary rather than local one passed to a function.
+One of such cases is the constraint dictionaries optimizations, enabled by `-fsolve-constant-dicts` (or simply `-O`): when it is enabled, ghc prefers to solve a constraint with a top-level dictionary rather than local one passed to a function.

 For example in